harryosmar/what-do-i-learn-today/02-02-2019/readme.md

 ### Signature

-Signature used as a digital `sign`, which make sure that the data transfered between 2 parties, is secure : data integrity is protected/encrypted.
+Signature used as a digital `sign`, which make sure that the data transfered between 2 parties, is secured : data integrity is protected/encrypted.

 The signature parameters :
 - `private` key